danielawesome/Apple_OS_X_Incident_Response_Script/README.md

 	•	Add Safari Browser History results
 	•	Add Safari Form Values.
 Helpful for phishing incidents where the user still has Safari set as their default browser.
 We can usually confirm a user entered their credentials during a phishing incident by looking here
-	•	Add Chrome Web Data support.
-Similar to what we get from Safari’s Form Values